Bilateral relations

 The defence relationship between Australia and Malaysia has continued to mature under the auspices of the Five Power Defence Arrangements (1971) and the Malaysia Australia Joint Defence Program (1992).
 In addition to numerous reciprocal secondments, courses and annual exercises, Malaysia hosts an ongoing Australian Defence Force presence at Royal Malaysian Air Force Base Butterworth.
 These long-standing links form the foundation of Australia and Malaysia's continuing deep defence cooperation.

 Australia and Malaysia cooperate closely on security threats facing the region.
 There are close links between Australian and Malaysian police, security, counter-terrorism, civil maritime security, border and immigration agencies.
-Civil maritime security cooperation with the Malaysian Coast Guard focusses on border protection and countering people smuggling.
-Cooperation with the Royal Malaysian Customs Department focusses on border modernisation and countering the movement of prohibited, restricted and regulated goods.
+Civil maritime security cooperation between the Australian Border Force (ABF) and Malaysian Maritime Enforcement Agency (MMEA) focusses on border protection and countering people smuggling.
+Through the ABF and MMEA flagship activity, Operation REDBACK, Malaysia and Australia work closely to counter regional civil maritime security threats such as people smuggling and the movement of illicit and illegal goods across borders.
+ABF cooperation with the Royal Malaysian Customs Department focusses on border modernisation, trade facilitation and countering the movement of prohibited, restricted and regulated goods.
+DFAT also has a Bilateral Maritime Cooperation Package with Malaysia, announced by Leaders in March 2024, which comprises a range of training and technical cooperation initiatives including Law of the Sea masterclasses, training on maritime domain awareness, and marine environment cooperation activities.

 2023 marked the 50th anniversary of the Australian Federal Police's liaison office in Malaysia.
 Malaysia was the first overseas post set up by the Australian Federal Police; a further testament to our close, historical ties.
 The current law enforcement relationship is targeting transnational and serious organised crime with a particular focus on narcotics smuggling, cybercrime, counter terrorism and people smuggling.